Session 8/15Page 2/3 Topic introduction: Reflecting on your professional development

 YOUR RELATIONS WITH AUTHORITIES AND PROFESSIONALS

-- How has your cooperation with the child’s social worker developed?
+- How has your cooperation with the child’s case manager or supervisor developed?

-- How has your relation with the supervisor or foster family manager developed?
+- How has your relation with the instructor or foster family manager developed?

 - What would you ask them to support you with, based on your cooperation – what do you need the most in order to care for the child?